2025-11-24

 Letters from Indochina (Part 41)

-I’m back in Hanoi — not just passing through, but staying long enough to reconnect with the city.
-It’s a place of contrasts: motorbikes...
+I’m back in Hanoi, this time staying long enough to reconnect with the city rather than just passing through.
+It’s a place of contrasts:...

 Continue Reading